-Council's age demographic continues to show a large proportion of staff over 35 years of age.
+Council's age demographic continues to show a large proportion of staff over 46 years of age.

-The number of staff in the 46 to 55 age bracket has decreased and the number in the 55+ age bracket has slightly increased.
-The number in the 36 to 45 age bracket has remained steady over the last four years, however there has been a decrease in the 26 to 35 age bracket.
+The number of staff in the 46 to 55 age bracket has decreased and the number in the 55+ age bracket has increased.
+The number in the 36 to 45 age bracket has remained steady over the last four years.
+There has been a slight increase in the 26 to 35 age bracket and the 18 to 25 age bracket.

-This will provide challenges for workforce planning in the future, particularly due to the high proportion of staff in the over 45 age bracket, and the declining numbers in the younger bracket.
+This will provide challenges for workforce planning in the future, particularly due to the high proportion of staff in the over 45 age bracket, but there are encouraging signs with a slight increase of numbers in the younger bracket.